marlon-rodrigues/SDC-Traffic-Signs-P2/Writeup.md

 | 1.00843606e-21				    | Traffic signals      							|

-For the 3rd image, the model is relatively sure that this is a "General caution" (probability of 1.0), but the image contains a "Pedestrians" sign.
+For the 3rd image, the model is relatively sure that this is a "General caution" sign (probability of 1.0), but the image contains a "Pedestrians" sign.
 The top five soft max probabilities were

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|